apmckinlay/natureapp/birds/pinesisk.md

 Pine Siskin can be found **year-round** in southern Canada and the western United States as well as in northern Canada in the **summer** and the whole of the United States in **winter**.

 Pine Siskin nest in the **forest** coming out to fields, shrubby areas, and urban parks and gardens to forage for **seeds**.
 They congregate in **large flocks**, calling to each other as they eat.
-You'll often see them clinging **upside-down** to branch tips to eat seeds in cones.
+You'll often see them clinging **upside down** to branch tips to eat seeds in cones.

 Pine Siskin are smaller than a **Sparrow**.
 Their yellow markings and streaked breast distinguish them from other **Finch** and **Redpoll**.